rytsikau/ee.Yrewind/README.md

 ## Quick start

-1. Unpack the downloaded zip.
+1. Unpack the downloaded zip
-2. Open *run.bat* in a text editor and paste the URLs of required streams instead of existing samples.
+2. Open *run.bat* in a text editor and paste the URLs of required streams instead of existing samples
-3. Save *run.bat* and run it!
+3. Save *run.bat* and run it
 * Some [examples](#examples)

 <br>